OracPrime/ReaperScripts/README.md

 1. Install the required extensions (js_ReaScriptAPI and SWS)
 2. Load both scripts into Reaper's Actions list
-3. Note their custom command IDs and update the scripts accordingly
+3. Add both scripts to your toolbar
-4. Add both scripts to your toolbar
+4. Click each button once to register them
-5. Click to switch buffer sizes!
+5. They will now automatically toggle each other!

 ## Usage Tips